-Want to know how to best use Twitter?
-These highlights from the Twitter Agency Playbook can give you great starting points to grow your Twitter business.
+Want to know how to best use Twitter for business?
+These highlights from the Twitter Agency Playbook can give a social media marketing agency great starting points.

 Twitter is a fascinating social media platform.
 It had an enormous boom in popularity when it first launched, but some people don’t exactly know what to do with it.

 As a direct result, Facebook, Instagram, and YouTube all have higher engagement and monthly usage rates than Twitter, but that doesn’t mean you shouldn’t be using the platform.
 Instead, you just need to learn how to leverage Twitter.

 Over the past year, Twitter has been revamping its platform, clearly working hard to make it more valuable to users, marketers, and social media managers alike.
 Their focus right now is on a big push for authentic, enthusiastic engagement as opposed to people shouting opinions or spamming blog posts into a void.

 To help social media marketing agencies drive results and help their clients connect with their audiences in meaningful ways, they recently released their Twitter Agency Playbook, an extensive 27-page guide that breaks down how marketers and social media agencies can succeed on the platform.